czort23/sem-assessment/use-cases/use-case-4.md

 ### Primary Actor

-Organisation.
+Organisation user.

 ### Trigger

-View Top N Countries in The World" is selected and N is specified.
+"View Top N Countries in The World" is selected and N is specified.

 ## MAIN SUCCESS SCENARIO